xenondice/317/README.md

 Default: `file`
 ### Server
 ### File
-This data source will read neural data from a `.csv` file and output either a bucket of spikes or **
+This data source will read neural data from a `.csv` file and output either an array where each **